ANHB1101 Human Biology I: Becoming Human

 - Level 1 option in the Physiology; Microbiology and Immunology; Genetics major sequences

-- Level 1 complementary unit in the Neuroscience; Sport Science; Aboriginal Health and Wellbeing major sequences
+- Level 1 complementary unit in the Neuroscience; Sport Science; Aboriginal Health and Wellbeing; Sport Science, Exercise and Health major sequences

 - The area of knowledge for this unit is Life and Health Sciences